-Taylor Barringer Is A Social Media Strategist For A Fashion Brand—She Is Also Autistic.
+Taylor Barringer Is A Social Media Strategist For An International Fashion Brand—She Is Also Autistic

 By PJ Feinstein